CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

 - Attempting to open a portrait containing certain characters, including `[],=+` would fail, resulting in a broken image.
 Also affects certain other UI elements that accept a file path/file name, but portraits are the most prominent example.
+- Components that included a bleed margin in their design might be sized incorrectly in the deck editor.
 - Editors for new DIY components could initially mark the component as having unsaved changes.
 - Attempting to resize a navigation panel could trigger an infinite loop if other open editors had a navigation panel that was disabled.
 - **View/Source Navigator** stopped working correctly.